SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 You'll then need to identify the root directory of the Steam installation on your system.
 In most cases, it should be located at `~/.steam/steam/`.

-From here, you'll need to navigate to `steamapps/common/SteamVR/drivers/`.
-For most common cases, this will result in a final path of `~/.steam/steam/steamapps/common/SteamVR/drivers/`.

-This is where you will be installing the plugin.

 ### 3. Extract and install

 Extract the archive you downloaded in step 1.
-This should give you a bunch of files and folders nested in a root `slimevr` folder.
-Simply move the `slimevr` folder into the `drivers` directory identified in step 2, and the plugin should now be installed.
-If done correctly, you should now have a `steamapps/common/SteamVR/drivers/slimevr/bin/linux64/` folder (among other things).
+This will give you a set of files and folders inside a root `slimevr` folder.

+Then run `<steam path>/steamapps/common/SteamVR/bin/vrpathreg.sh adddriver path/to/slimevr`, replacing `<steam path>` with the path to your Steam installation and `/path/to/slimevr` with the full path to the extracted `slimevr` folder.

 You will need to restart SteamVR for changes to take effect, though you likely won't notice any difference until you have SlimeVR trackers set up.

 ### 4. Set the SteamVR launch argument

-SteamVR will sometimes need a launch argument in order to load the SlimeVR driver.
+SteamVR needs a launch argument to allow the SlimeVR driver to connect to the server.
-To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field to input the launch argument.
+To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field where you can enter launch arguments.
-In most cases, your launch argument should be something like `~/.steam/steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%`, but you might need to adjust the path based on where Steam is installed.
+In most cases, the launch argument should be: `PRESSURE_VESSEL_FILESYSTEMS_RW="$XDG_RUNTIME_DIR/SlimeVRDriver" %command%`.
+You may need to adjust this if you already have other launch arguments set.

 # Installing Java

 The SlimeVR Server depends on Java 17, so you'll need to install it on your system in a way that SlimeVR can access.

-### Option 1: Instal Java globally
+### Option 1: Install Java globally

-The simplest and most straight-forward way to setup Java is to install it through your distro's package manager.
+The simplest and most straightforward way to set up Java is to install it through your distro's package manager.
 The specific package name will vary distro to distro, but it will most likely be listed as "`openjdk`", and you'll most likely want the `jre` (though `jdk` will work fine).

 Ubuntu: